Blown away by the breadth of expertise, associates were big fans of this Windy City native.

 Recruitment

-Chicago-Kent College of Law, Columbia Law School, DePaul University College of Law, Fordham University School of Law, Harvard Law School, Loyola Law School, Los Angeles, Loyola University Chicago School of Law, New York University School of Law, Northwestern Pritzker School of Law, University of California, Los Angeles, School of Law, The University of Chicago Law School, University of Illinois College of Law, University of Michigan Law School, University of North Carolina School of Law, University of Pennsylvania Law School, University of Southern California Gould School of Law, Wake Forest University School of Law
+Brooklyn Law School, Cardozo School of Law, Chicago-Kent College of Law, Columbia Law School, Cornell Law School, DePaul University College of Law, Fordham University School of Law, Georgetown University Law Center, Harvard Law School, Loyola Law School, Los Angeles, Loyola University Chicago School of Law, New York University School of Law, Northwestern Pritzker School of Law, Southern Methodist University Dedman School of Law, Texas A&M University School of Law, University of California, Los Angeles, School of Law, The University of Chicago Law School, The University of Texas at Austin School of Law, University of Illinois College of Law, University of Michigan Law School, University of North Carolina School of Law, University of Pennsylvania Law School, University of Southern California Gould School of Law, Vanderbilt Law School, Wake Forest University School of Law, Washington University in St. Louis

 Recruitment outside OCIs:

-In addition to OCI, the firm participates in the Lavender Law Career Fair, the Cook County Bar Association Minority Law Student Job Fair, the Southeastern Minority Job Fair, and the Chicago and Dallas On-Tour Interviewing Programs.
+In addition to OCI, the firm participates in the Lavender Law Career Fair, the Cook County Bar Association Minority Law Student Job Fair, the Southeastern Minority Job Fair, and the Bay Area Diversity Career Fair.

 Summer associate profile: